-Thanks to Natalie for suggesting Today’s Name of the Day, and to Sarah for requesting the update.
+Thanks to Natalie for suggesting our Baby Name of the Day, and to Sarah for requesting the update.

 In physics, the Magnus Effect describes the spin on a ball in a sporting event – think golf balls and tennis balls.
 It’s named after German scientist Heinrich Magnus.